Brushed Nickel Shower Screens Β· Melbourne

 Brushed nickel shower screens are often chosen for bathrooms where the hardware needs to feel softer and more refined.
 A protective Nano coating can help keep the glass easier to maintain by reducing how strongly water marks, soap residue and mineral deposits bond to the surface.

-This can be especially useful for daily-use bathrooms, low-iron glass panels, ensuite screens and larger frameless layouts where clean glass helps the brushed nickel finish stay crisp without feeling overly shiny.
+This can be especially useful for daily-use bathrooms, low iron glass panels, ensuite screens and larger frameless layouts where clean glass helps the brushed nickel finish stay crisp without feeling overly shiny.

 • Helps reduce water marks, soap build-up and staining